Hakroddun/Random_Assessment/README.md

-# BlackSwan_Assessment
+# Random_Assessment
-Assessment for bs-mid-to-senior-java-dev position at blackswan.
+Assessment for mid-to-senior-java-dev position.

 This is a small CRUD system for users and tasks assigned to them.
 It also has a scheduler that atomatically updates tasks when their due date and time has passed.